PDF Converter

 Multi-Page TIFF Creation

-The PDF to TIFF Converter plugin supports multi-page TIFF generation, allowing you to combine multiple PDF pages into a single TIFF file for efficient archiving or printing.
+The plugin supports multi-page TIFF generation, allowing you to combine multiple PDF pages into a single TIFF file for efficient archiving or printing.

 1// Create PdfToTiffOptions object to set instructions